Shropshire Made 7’’ (18cm) spun copper saucepan and lid with pure tin lining ©

 The tin lining is not covered by the warranty as we cannot predict wear and use.
 The biggest causes of rapid wear are metal spoons and whisks, so please only use wooden or silicon utensils.

-If you wear through or damage the tin-lining you can get this restored by
+If you wear through or damage the tin-lining you can get this restored by these experts.:

 We reserve the right to amend specification as part of our policy of continual product improvements.
 All sizes, weights, dimensions, temperatures, times, consumption figures are approximate only.
 Your new product has a warranty of 24 months from the date of consumer purchase.
 Please keep your receipt or order number as it will be required as proof of date of purchase.
 This warranty only applies if the item has been used solely for household use in the UK, and all instructions have been followed properly.
 Abuse of your product will invalidate the warranty.
 Returned goods cannot be accepted unless repacked properly within the original packaging and presented with the original receipt.
 This does not affect your statutory rights.
 In the event of service query, please contact us on 01746 862781 where we will be pleased to help (Monday to Thursday 9am - 4pm, Friday 9am – 1pm); or via email on email@example.com.
 You can see our full range of products, including accessories, spares and our latest recipes at: www.netherton-foundry.co.uk